kschuler/psychopy-tutorial/day-4.md

     break
 ```

 Great!
 That works.
-But what if you want the stimulus to DO something whenever iti s clicked?
+But what if you want the stimulus to DO something whenever it is clicked?
 For example, maybe you want the stimulus to turn a little transparent to indicate it was the option selected?
 These are called "conditionals" and they always require the use of code.

 You'll also need to make changes to component *attributes* via code.
 All psychopy attributes are available via the API: [http://www.psychopy.org/api/api.html](http://www.psychopy.org/api/api.html).
 Most attributes can be changed in one of two ways: